Skip to product information

 Essex Jewelry and Antiques

 Presented is an antique, American coin silver raised dish or compote made by Samuel Kirk early in his career.
-This piece was made in 1819 or 1824, it is difficult to discern as the date marks for those two years are very similar.
+This piece was made in 1824.
 This was probably originally a large sugar bowl or waste bowl to a tea set.

 The rim is beautifully decorated with flowers and scrolls.
 The sides of the bowl are designed with raised floral swags or festoons and flower medallions.
 There is a monogram on the piece of the dates and initials: 1910 MHCB HGB 1935; this monogram was added over 100 years after the actual production of the piece.
 This is a wonderful, early 19th century piece.